xeolabs/actorjs/README.md

 ### Path Delimiters

-Configure ActorJS to use '/' as the delimiter character on paths to everything (actor types, JSON includes, actor methods, subscription topics etc.):
+By default, ActorJS uses '/' as the delimiter character on paths to everything (actor types, JSON includes, actor methods, subscription topics etc.).
+You can configure that char to be something else, like this:
 ```javascript
 ActorJS.configure({
     pathSeparator:"/"